-Montage workflows with the three different sizes are generated: Montage\25 (i.e., a Montage workflow with 25 tasks), Montage\50, Montage\100.
-The experiment is repeated 500 times under the default settings of the offline scenario to get the average runtime, and the results are shown in TABLE 5.
+Montage workflows with the three different sizes are generated: Montage_25 (i.e., a Montage workflow with 25 tasks), Montage_50, Montage_100.
+The experiment is repeated 500 times under the default settings of the offline scenario to get the average runtime, and the results are shown in Table 5.
 Since the task graphs of mobile applications are usually sparse, i.e., the number of edges is close to the number of nodes, the runtime of all algorithms is nearly in proportion to the task number.
 The runtimes of the four baselines are at the same level, for they all focus on the finish time computation of each task on each server.
-The runtime of DCDS is longer than other algorithms since the estimated earliest start times of each task's immediate successors are
+The runtime of DCDS is longer than other algorithms since the estimated earliest start times of each task's immediate successors are computed in the edge scheduling stage.
+Besides, in the cloud offloading stage, whether every task can run on every server is tested, and in each test, the task's predecessors and successors are taken into consideration.
+Though, the runtime of DCDS is still at an affordable level.

-TABLE 5 Runtime (s) comparison with different sizes of montage workflows for DCDS and baselines
+TABLE 5 Runtime (s) Comparison With Different Sizes of Montage Workflows for DCDS and Baselines